Verity is a Physics with Teaching Bsc (Hons) graduate. In her spare time, she likes to cook, read and play video games.

 Interacting with your viewers is an absolute must, therefore a microphone is a necessity.

 A good investment is a headset with a microphone attached.
+I use the G430 Gaming headset.
 The reason for this is that if you play game sound from your computer for example, and have an on-desk microphone then the microphone will pick up the game sound twice and there will be an annoying echo.
 This also increases the chance of digital feedback (that high pitched screeching noise) and static: both of which will turn viewers away very quickly.

 A further advantage of a headset with microphone is that you can hear the game sounds better, any stream notifications better and you don't have to compete in volume with your surroundings (reducing your need to shout, your throat will be very thankful).